Glossary

 Final pay

-This is usually the pay in respect of your final year of scheme membership on which you paid contributions, or one of the previous two years if this is higher, and includes your normal pay, contractual shift allowance, bonus, contractual overtime (but not non-contractual overtime), maternity pay, paternity pay, adoption pay, and any other taxable benefit specified in your contract as being pensionable.
+This is usually the pay in respect of your final year of scheme membership on which you paid contributions, or one of the previous two years if this is higher, and includes;

 Normal pension age

-Normal pension age is linked to your state pension age for benefits built up from April 2014 (but with a minimum of age 65), and is the age at which you can take the pension you've built up in full.
+Normal Pension Age is linked to your state pension age for benefits built up from April 2014 (but with a minimum of age 65), and is the age at which you can take the pension you've built up in full.
 If you choose to take your pension before your normal pension age it'll normally be reduced, as it's being paid earlier.
 If you take it later than your normal pension age it's increased because it's being paid later.

 Pay period